6 accredited Pharmacy Tech programs in NM

 New Mexico offers excellent opportunities for aspiring pharmacy technicians.
 With 6 accredited training programs across the state, you can find a program that fits your schedule and budget.

 The average pharmacy technician in New Mexico earns around $38,350 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 5% over the next decade.
+Job growth in this field is projected at 5% over the next decade, making it a strong career choice for job security and long-term earning potential.